quchen/stgi/README.md

     global.
 This means that variables from the parent scope are not automatically in scope, but you can get them into scope by adding them to the free variables list.

+### The `main` value, termination

+In the default configuration, program execution starts by moving the definitions given in the source code onto the heap, and then evaluating the `main` value.
+It will continue to run until there is no rule applicable to the current state.
+Due to the lazy IO implementation, you can load indefinitely running programs in your pager application and step as long forward as you want.

 ### Expressions